robinhood/faust/docs/userguide/tables.rst

 .. seealso::

-    :ref:`guide-models` for more information about models and serialization.
+    - The :ref:`guide-models` guide for more information about models and serialization.

 .. note::